Some friends of mine recently organized a hike that ended up being a steep, arduous, bruising climb.

 1. Learn to Read Chinese with Pinyin

 The one aspect of Chinese that characters don’t cover is tones, which can greatly influence the meaning of your Chinese words.
-Learn tones before learning characters.
+Learn Chinese tones before you learn Chinese characters.

 Absolutely nothing within the character itself will remind you of the tone.
 Speaking with proper tones is a product of memorization.
 The best way to learn to read Chinese tones properly is by using 拼音 (pīn yīn — literally, “combine sounds”).